natalieagus/50033/docs/05-teen/fsm.md

 ### Modify how "Damage" Works

-When Mario collides with Goomba, there has to be a way for us to set `MarioController`'s current powerup member to `PowerupType.Damage`.
+When Mario collides with Goomba, there has to be a way for us to set `MarioStateController`'s current powerup member to `PowerupType.Damage`.
 One suggested way is to modify your existing "damage player" callback in `PlayerController`:

 ```cs title="PlayerController.cs"
     public void DamageMario()